CHCMATT/EchoRP-CID-Bot/README.md

 # EchoRPCIDBot
- A helper bot for the Criminal Investigations Division of the EchoRP Police Department
+ A helper bot for the Criminal Investigations Division of the EchoRP GTA V Roleplay Server